splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 ## 2. Generate traffic

-The goal of this exercise is for you to browse the workshop host Online Boutique and buy different products and differently quantities.
-So we will have  multiple sessions to investigate.
+The goal of this exercise is for you to browse the RUM enabled Online Boutique and buy different products and differently quantities. </br>
+For extra credit, you may even use the url from different browsers or from you smartphone.</br>

+This will create  multiple sessions to investigate.

 Take your time to examine and buy the various products and put them in your cart: